 Tips on Drying Oregano

 There are several methods used to harvest oregano and dry it for preservation.
 You may pull off the tiny leaves and dry them separately or dry the entire stem and then crumble off the crisp leaves.
-Bundle the stems together and hang them to dry oregano in a dark, dry spot.
+Bundle the stems together and hang them upside down to dry oregano in a dark, dry spot.
 Place a perforated paper bag around the herbs to catch the bits of leaves as they fall and to keep dirt and dust off.

 You may also dry the stems on food dehydrator trays in single layer or for a low-tech solution, place them on trays for several days in a warm room.
 Turn the stems several times during the drying process to expose the leaves evenly to air and heat.